AndresMGA/harmonica_react/README.md

 ```
 >#### UPDATE STATE - onTimeUpdate(time)...
 ```
-    This function is triggered by <AudioPlayer>
+    This function is triggered from <AudioPlayer>
     Checks the current playback time for a matching event in events.json